Vetiver grass infiltration pits and wetlands are an affordable, eco-friendly coffee wastewater treatment technique. Photo credit: TechnoServe

 Vetiver infiltration pits are affordable and easy to build and maintain.
 Ideally, artificial wetlands are preferred to build the vetiver wetlands, but that can increase the initial capital cost.
 Pits are a close second option but the flow of effluents into the pits has to be controlled to prevent overflow.
 The pits are generally layered with a 30cm layer of coarse gravel to aid drainage, a 20cm layer of sand over the gravel to aid filtration and a final topsoil cover on which the vetiver grass is planted.

 “Through our CAFE and MOCCA programs, we have supported hundreds of farmers to create vetiver wetlands.
-They only need 12 square meters of land to effectively filter the wastewater for a regular farm.
-The required materials include vetiver grass, compost, and PVC pipes, with a total cost of less than $100,” explains Caroline.
+In Peru, they only need 12 square meters of land to effectively filter the wastewater for a regular farm.
+The required materials include vetiver grass, compost, and PVC pipes, with a total cost of less than $100,” explains Carole.

 Vetiver infiltration pits and wetlands can remove suspended solids and other contaminants rapidly.
 It is an eco-friendly and affordable wastewater treatment technique.
 The only maintenance required is regular checking to prevent clogging and overflow, periodic trimming of vetiver grass to promote growth, and annual removal of accumulated sludge from the bottom of the pits (or as needed).
 This simple method can make a huge difference to the environment, without burdening the producers economically.